I Found A Lump At 24, & Then Nobody Believed Me

 While I would never choose cancer, I wouldn’t change what happened to me.
 It forced me to cut the crap and grow up quickly.
 I was propelled into those gut-check moments when you find out who you really are.
 The girl who once wanted to please everyone else was replaced by a woman who understands what she wants and isn’t afraid to go after it.
 I learned the value of my voice and the importance of being an advocate for myself.
 In dark moments, I try to remember, I was taking myself seriously when everyone else thought I was “too young” to worry.

-I’ve since found out that 70,000 young adults (ages 15 to 39) in the U.S. lose their youth to cancer every year.
+I’ve since found out that there were around 280 cancer deaths in teenagers and young adults each year in the UK from 2012 to 2014, that’s more than 5 deaths every week.
 That is a huge group of individuals who are left to figure it out on their own, desperate to be heard and supported.
 I learned that cancer didn’t look like me, because the young adult cancer population didn’t have a face.
 So, I decided to become it.

 Now, I work as an advocate.
 I get about a call a week either from a young adult with a new diagnosis or a friend of a friend who found something in their boob and doesn't know what to do about it.
 I sometimes struggle with not wanting to be defined by my disease, but it feels like there's a systemic failure in how women are educated about our bodies, and that's something that I personally can work to change.
 So, no: I wasn’t “too young” for cancer.
 I wasn’t too young to advocate for myself, and I'm not too young to be the teacher now, telling others that — sometimes, when it's important — it's okay to buck the rules.